Kilonovae and Long-duration Gamma-ray Bursts: Introduction

 Recently, however, a handful of long GRBs have been categorized as originating from compact object mergers.
 Two notable examples include \GRBxx{211211A} \citep{Rastinejad2022} and \GRBxx{230307A} \citep{Yang24, Levan24}, with prompt durations lasting about 40 seconds in each case.
 In determining the progenitors of these GRBs, these studies present the presence of late-time infrared emission as a key signature indicating heavy-element nucleosynthesis stemming from a compact object merger.
 Additionally, \cite{Levan24} present JWST spectra of GRB230327A at 29 and 61 days, showing evidence of an emission line at 2.15 microns which they interpret as {Te III}.
 The spectra also suggest the potential presence of {W III} and {Se III} at these later times.
 These interpretations suggests heavy element production at the site of a long GRB.\\

-Previous discussions of long GRBs with kilonova signatures have all assumed a binary neutron star merger progenitor for these events, with nucleosynthesis occurring from the extant neutron-rich environment of a tidally disrupted neutron star \citep{Rastinejad2022, Yang24, Troja22, Yang2022, Zhang2022, Levan24, Sun2025, Gottlieb25}.
-Although recent studies have shown \citep[e.g.][]{Gottlieb25} that compact object mergers can make GRBs on the order of 10's of seconds, there exists an unavoidable basic limitation of a compact object merger in powering a GRB, at least in the case of a black hole-disk central engine: the duration, $\tau$, of the prompt gamma-ray emission.
-This duration (which is roughly set by the lifetime of the jet\footnote{More precisely, the observed duration is the timescale over which the engine operates after the jet breaks out of the star, as in equation 2 of \cite{Brom12}.}, for cases where the prompt emission arises from internal dissipation processes in the jet) is determined by the amount of material available in the disk ($M_{disk}$) divided by the accretion rate ($\dot{M}$) of this material onto the central engine: $\tau \sim M_{disk}/ \dot{M}$.
+Many of the previous discussions of long GRBs with kilonova signatures have explored the viability of a binary neutron star merger progenitor for these events, with nucleosynthesis occurring from the extant neutron-rich environment of a tidally disrupted neutron star \citep{Rastinejad2022, Yang24, Troja22, Yang2022, Zhang2022, Levan24, Sun2025, Gottlieb25}, although see \cite{Barnes2023} and \cite{Yang2022} who show the possibility of a collapsar and white dwarf-neutron star merger origin, respectively, for GRB 211211A.
+The duration, $\tau$, of the prompt gamma-ray emission reflects the lifetime of the jet in the system\footnote{More precisely, the observed duration is the timescale over which the engine operates after the jet breaks out of the star, as in equation 2 of \cite{Brom12}.}, for cases where the prompt emission arises from internal dissipation processes in the jet.
+This lifetime has traditionally been estimated as the amount of material available in the disk ($M_{disk}$) divided by the accretion rate ($\dot{M}$) of this material onto the central engine: $\tau \sim M_{disk}/ \dot{M}$, which puts a limitation on the duration from systems that don't have the material to form a disk massive enough to sustain a jet for long durations.
+Recent studies have shown \citep{Gottlieb25} that compact object mergers can make GRBs on the order of 10's of seconds, where the duration of the GRB (under assumptions of the jet energy, magnetic flux threading the black hole, the radiative efficiency and jet opening angle) is instead fundamentally set by the timescale of the build-up of magnetic flux up to a magnetically arrested disk (MAD) state.
+Although very intriguing, we think it is still worth continued consideration of a non-compact object merger progenitor for these long GRBs.

 Galactic chemical evolution studies have also shown the presence of heavy element production very early in the history of our galaxy \citep[e.g.][and references therein]{Cote19}.
 A recent study by \cite{Sal25} showed that even when allowing for the shortest possible merger delay-time distributions in binary neutron star and neutron star-black hole mergers, these compact binary mergers alone cannot account for the observed heavy metal enrichment in metal poor stars in our galaxy. \\